automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_1/README.md

 The Map is using (needs to be updated with least privilege)

 ## What features are supported with this Map?
 Release Notes

+Tha Map Version 1.1 (7th of September 2021) supports also now:
+* Making the access keys of the root user account inactive.

 The Map Version 1.0 (6th of September 2021) supports the following:
 * Auto Remediation of to delete all access key for the root users